ChrisDuffley/stationPlaylist/readme.md

 Depending on edition, SPL Studio allows up to 96 carts to be assigned for playback.
 NVDA allows you to hear which cart, or jingle is assigned to these commands.

 To learn cart assignments, from SPL Studio, press Control+NVDA+3.
 Pressing the cart command once will tell you which jingle is assigned to the command.
 Pressing the cart command twice will play the jingle.
 Press Control+NvDA+3 to exit cart explorer.
 See the add-on guide for more information on cart explorer.

+## Changes for 4.0-dev/3.x

+Version 4.0 supports SPL Studio 5.00 and later, with 3.x released designed to provide some new features from 4.0 for users using earlier versions of Studio.

+* New SPL Assistant keys, including schedule time for the track (S) and remaining duration for the playlist (D).
+In addition, for Studio 5.x, added playlist modification (Y) and track pitch (Shift+P).

 ## Changes for 3.0